angular/angular-seed/README.md

 development server.

 **Note:**
-Under the hood, Protractor uses the [Selenium Stadalone Server][selenium], which in turn requires the [Java Development Kit (JDK)][jdk] to be installed on your local machine.
+Under the hood, Protractor uses the [Selenium Standalone Server][selenium], which in turn requires the [Java Development Kit (JDK)][jdk] to be installed on your local machine.
 Check this by running `java -version` from the command line.